 A clipping path is a hand-drawn vector outline used to cut an object from its background in photo editing.
-It isolates the subject with clean, sharp edges using the Photoshop Pen Tool, making it ideal for product images and eCommerce visuals.
+Created with the Photoshop Pen Tool, it isolates subjects with clean, sharp edges — making it one of the most important techniques for product images, ecommerce photography, and professional design work.

 How Clipping Path Works